Robert Covington: Houston Rockets (2013–2014)

 After going undrafted in the 2013 NBA draft, Covington joined the Houston Rockets for the 2013 NBA Summer League.
 On July 15, 2013, he signed a multi-year deal with the Rockets.
 He spent the majority of the 2013–14 season in the NBA Development League with the Rockets' affiliate team, the Rio Grande Valley Vipers, appearing in just seven NBA games.
 He participated in the 2014 NBA D-League All-Star Game in February, where scored an NBA D-League All-Star record 33 points, 22 of which came in the game's final six minutes, en route to earning MVP honors in the game.
 He connected on 12 of his 23 shots, including four-of-eight three-pointers at NBA All-Star festivities in New Orleans.
 In April, he was named the NBA D-League Rookie of the Year.
 He played in 42 of the Vipers 50 regular season games, 41 as a starter.
 He averaged a team-high 23.2 points, good for second best in the NBA D-League, while shooting 44 percent from the field.
 He also averaged 9.2 rebounds and 2.4 steals per game.

 After spending Summer League, training camp and preseason with the Rockets, Covington was waived on October 27, 2014.

-Covington was selected 3rd overall by the Grand Rapids Drive in the 2015 D-League Draft, however he never played for the team.
+Covington was selected 3rd overall by the Grand Rapids Drive in the 2015 D-League Draft.
+However, he did not play for the team.